How to stop nausea fast: why does ginger help nausea?

 Side Effects & Who Should Never Use It

 In general, research indicates that ginger is safe to use for a wide variety of conditions.
-However, some people have experienced side effects including heartburn, diarrhoea, or stomach pains.
+However, some people have experienced side effects, including heartburn, diarrhoea, or stomach pains.
 This usually depends on the individual, the dosage, and the frequency of use.

 Below are the cautions you need to be aware of:

-- You should also be cautious if you use blood thinners, as ginger may interact with these drugs, though the evidence is mixed.
+- You should be cautious if you use blood thinners, as ginger may interact with these drugs, though the evidence is mixed.

 It’s always best to ask your medical provider for guidance.